 |# of people||4|

-Linguæ Christi conducts an exchange programme for university and secondary students primarily during their summer holidays.
+Linguæ Christi conducts an exchange programme for university and secondary students as well as older adults and families.
 These aren’t your average mission trips in Europe; the aim of these projects is cultural exchange with a strong educational component, focusing on the languages, cultures, histories of indigenous minority language groups.
 As a specifically Christian cultural experience, participants will explore matters of faith with local believers, those open to spiritual discussions and other interested parties.

 Project participants cannot seek employment or remuneration of any kind during their time with us.
 All participants must raise all financial support prior to their arrival.

-Project costs do not include airfare to the field of service.
-However these costs are otherwise inclusive for all on-field costs: food, lodging, internal travels, ministry supplies, training, etc.
+Project costs do not include travel insurance, screening costs or airfare to the field of service.
+However these costs are otherwise inclusive for all on-field costs: food, lodging, internal travels, ministry supplies and training.